saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

 Short example where we put the collected information into a dictionary:
 <pre style="font-size:12px">
-from collections import OrderedDict # ensure the ordering of the dict key/values
+# to ensure ordering of dict key/values remains the same, no needed in python 3.9+
+from collections import OrderedDict

 all_interfaces = rpc.xpath('//physical-interface|//physical-interface/logical-interface')
 interfaces_list_of_dict = []